Table of Contents

 It is not uncommon to not to migrate your website.
 There can be many reasons for migrations and therefore there are different types of migration.
 Migration of a site can be a domain migration, host migration, migration from a staging site to a production site, etc. All that depends on why the site is being migrated.

 Migration of a website can sometimes seem to be a scary task in which a lot can go wrong.
-The risk is real when migrating a website but that does not necessarily mean every time something will go wrong and that you always will need a professional help to do it.
-When every step of the process is done right, migration of a website is not a big deal.
+The risk is real when migrating a website but that does not necessarily mean every time something will go wrong and that you always will need professional help to do it.
+When every step of the process is done right, the migration of a website is not a big deal.

 There are certain things that need to be taken care of before, after, and during a site migration.
 There is a lot that can go wrong in a site migration.